Fair Forest Hotel

 Fair Forest Hotel is a historic hotel building located in Union, South Carolina.
-It was built in 1924–1926, and is a five-story, steel and concrete building faced with brick and limestone in the Neo-Classical style.
-The building consists of a one-story base, three-story shaft section, and one-story capital with a Corinthian order cornice.
+It was built from 1924 to 1926, and it is a five-story steel and concrete building faced with brick and limestone in the Neo-Classical style.
+The building has a one-story base, a three-story shaft section, and a one-story capital with a Corinthian order cornice.

 It was added to the National Register of Historic Places in 1984.
 It is located in the Union Downtown Historic District.